· · ·

 Entrance to the underground river

-If you want to go island hopping too, spend two or three days in Puerto Princesa.
+If you want to go island hopping too, spend 2 to 3 days in Puerto Princesa.

 How to Get to Puerto Princesa

-There are two main ways to get to Puerto Princesa: flying or taking a minivan.
+There are two main ways to get to Puerto Princesa: fly or take a minivan from El Nido.

 Puerto Princesa has an international airport with direct flights to Manila, Cebu, Angeles and other cities in the Philippines.

-From the airport, you can take an affordable taxi (tricycle) to the city centre for around 150 – 200 PHP.
+From the airport, you can take a tricycle taxi to the city centre for 150 to 200 PHP.

 2. El Nido to Puerto Princesa